eclipse-color-theme/eclipse-color-theme/README.md

 download it in *.xml format and import it from the Color Theme preference page.

-Adding an editor
+Adding a mapping
 ----------------

-If you would like to add an editor, proceed as follows:
+If you would like to add an editor mapping, proceed as follows:

 1. Go to the *syntax coloring* preferences page of the editor, e.g. *C/C++->Editor->Syntax Coloring*.